-1) Increased competition and granular nature of line item trafficking produces better yield (per ad size and per value of the bid).
+1) Increased competition and granular nature of line item trafficking produce better yield (per ad size and per value of the bid).
 Sortable’s experiment of header bidding offerings on 100 websites revealed that there was a 58% increase in CPM.
-The increase in competition provided a significant boost in revenues because there are more bidder for the impressions of the publisher.
+The increase in the competition provided a significant boost in revenues because there is more bidder for the impressions of the publisher.

 2) Header bid solutions ditch cumbersome and occasionally over-predictive passback and waterfall setups.
 Since programmatic or header bidding already gets the bid values of the buyers upfront, there is no longer a need to pre-arrange the order through passbacks or waterfall chains.
 The ad optimizer no longer needs to predict because there is already an upfront revelation of how much each provider is willing to pay for an impression.

 3) Freedom from the limitations of averaging bid values.
 In Google Adsense or Ad Exchange, there are limitations to having average bid values for optimization.
 Even if the advertiser is willing to pay more, the bid drops to the average value set on Google Ad Exchange.
 The revenue is also lost when it’s under the average value that was set.
 With header bidding solution, you can have the maximum possible amount without being worried that it is tethered to the average bid value.